SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 The script contains similar prompts as in the beginner exercise.

-As before, in matlab open the file Pendulum_lesson2
+As before, in matlab, open the file Pendulum_lesson2

 The final graph produced looks as follows

  ![](Pendulum_graph5.jpg)

-Clearly the point of interest in this example is to investigate the relationship between amplitude and Time Period.
+One point of interest, in this example, is to investigate the relationship between amplitude and time-period.
 Below is a graph from a second data set taken with the same pendulum but with a much-reduced amplitude.
-The isochronous nature of pendulums can be a conceptual hurdle and some pupils find this difficult to overcome – it is very visible here.
+The isochronous nature of pendulums can be a conceptual hurdle, and some pupils find this difficult to overcome – it is very visible here.

 ![](Pendulum_graph6.jpg)